febus982/k3s-cluster/docs/initial_setup.md

 Download the `arm64` version of Raspberry Pi OS [here](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).

-For each Raspberry PI card (you can setup all cards at the same time)
+For each Raspberry PI card

 - Install the downloaded image to the SD card using [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 - Create empty file named `ssh` in the SD card boot partition